 Potential employers can and will do background checks on job candidates before an

 4) Winning Resumes Are Free From Spelling or Grammar Issues

 Misspelling words or adding multiple commas where they don’t belong are the hallmarks of distracting text.
-If you can’t bother to proofread your work on an important document such as a resume, when can you be counted on to produce quality work?
+If you can’t bother to proofread your work on an important document such as a

 5) Winning Resumes Are Formatted Properly